databrew/portfoliodash/notes/2018-02-13_questions_for_soren.md

 (Not really a question) I've overhauled the documentation which covers how to build the database from scratch.
 Feel free to comment.
 [HERE](https://github.com/databrew/portfoliodash/tree/feature/mid_february#portfolio-dashboard)

+## Question 9: What is the "start date" and "end date" for each project?

+My understanding is that the `dataset_date` field is the date of observation for each product.
+For the spending fish, the x-axis will be the percentage of project completion, right?
+In this case, I need to know what the start date and end date for each project is, and it's not clear from the raw data what this would be.

+(For start date, I could use earliest observation of `dataset_date`, but I'm wondering if there is a pre-first-observation date)

+(For end date, I could use latest observation of `dataset_date`, but many projects have only one `dataset_date`)